People have been painting plaster as far back as 7500B.C.

 - Matte finish paint or semi-gloss acrylic paint (metallic paint or spray paint if you prefer)

 - Golden Polymer Varnish

-(Note: you might need ather materials depending on your project.)
+(Note: you might need other materials depending on your project.)

-If you are creating crafts, acrylic paints will be the perfect paint for your crafting projects.
+If you create crafts, acrylic paints will be perfect for crafting projects.